alex-m-g/My_Portfolio/Fraud_Detection/Health_Insurance_Fraud_Detection/README.md

 e) Billing for a covered service when the service actually provided was not covered.

 Problem Statement
 This project aims to " predict the potentially fraudulent providers " based on the claims filed by them.
 We will also discover important variables that help detect the behavior of potential fraud providers.
-Further, we will study fraudulent patterns in the provider's claims to understand the future behaviour of providers.
+Further, we will study fraudulent patterns in the provider's claims to understand the future behavior of providers.

+## Health_Insurance_Fraud_Detection_1
+This was my first exposure to the dataset.
+The data-wrangling mistake was removing data points instead of drawing inferences from data such as DOB, time admitted, time discharged, etc. The trained models poorly detected fraudulent transactions.

+## Health_Insurance_Fraud_Detection_2
+Second run into data wrangling, I added more data (columns) to the dataset to provide numerical, adequate data for the models to be better trained.
+After utilizing some data to create more data numerically.
+I removed the 'no-longer-needed' data.
+The trained models significantly improved.
+However, I believe the models can improve if I balance the data.

-## Analysis Error (8/21/2024)
+## Health_Insurance_Fraud_Detection_3
-The Jupyter file Health_Insurance_Fraud_Detection.ipyb was the first try at data wrangling and analysis.
-However, a ROC-AUC curve analysis showed poor True Positive Rates.
-F1-score Poor.
-Will need to re-analyze and re-wrangle the data.
+The data wrangling technique stayed the same but I then removed some of the oversampled data 'Non Fraudulent' data points to match the count with 'Fraudulent' data points.
+The trained models significantly improved in catching fraudulent transactions; however, the ROC-AUC score decreased due to the low data volume resulting from undersampling.
+I believe the model can be improved by utilizing alternative methods to combat imbalanced data without undersampling and eliminating too many data points.

-## Analysis Update (8/23/2024)
+## Health_Insurance_Fraud_Detection_4
-Redid the data wrangling and retry the model training, validation, and testing.
-F1 scores and ROC-AUC scores are much better.
-However, I did not balance the dataset to equal amounts of 'Fraudulent' and "non-fraudulent' transactions.
-Will continue data wrangling to equalize the data and retrain the models and observe if there is any improvements.

-## How To Improve AUC?
-To improve AUC, it is important to improve the classifier's performance.
-Several measures could be taken for experimentation.
-However, it will depend on the problem and the data to decide which measure will work.

-(1) Feature normalization and scaling.
-Basically, this method improves the performance of the linear (logistic) model.

-(2) Improve class imbalance.
-In classification problems, a bunch of them have imbalanced classes.
-Setting class weights or performing upward/downward sampling will help.

-(3) Optimize other scores.
-Defining the right score for the problem and optimizing the score will help the prediction performance.

-(4) Explore different models.
-Choose the model with the best performance on the problem among the classification models.

-(5) Tune the parameter through grid search.
-Grid search is an automatic way to tune your parameter.

-(6) Error analysis.
-Review the false positive and false negative cases and find the reasons for this.

-(7) Include more features or fewer features.

-(8) There is also research on optimizing AUC scores directly by investigating the relationship between AUC and error rate or with the models, leading to a more straightforward but also more complicated analysis.
+The data wrangling technique stayed the same, but I used the SMOTE oversampling technique to create emulated undersampled data points to equalize the dataset.
+The trained models did better at detecting fraudulent transactions; However, it called too many Non-Fraudulent transactions Fraudulent.
+This requires further fitting of the SMOTE resampling technique to optimize the emulated data to train the models appropriately.